dooboolab-community/react-native-iap/README.md

 ## Usage
 You can look in the RNIapExample folder to try the example.
 Below is basic implementation which is also provided in RNIapExample project.

+# Updates
+* prepareAndroid() function is deprecated!
+You should use prepare() instead.
+See the updated exple below.

 # Prepare IAP, In App Billing.
 First thing you should do is to define your items for iOS and android separately like defined below.
 ```javascript